(1) Continuing education consists of educational activities designed to:

 (a) A licensee must attend at least half of a meeting to obtain credit.

-(b) A board meeting is worth one hour of continuing education credit.
+(b) A board meeting is worth two hours of continuing education credit.

 (8) All continuing education must be documented to show proof of completion.
 The licensee is responsible for maintaining these records for one year following the renewal cycle reporting period, and for making those records available upon board request.
 Documentation must include the following information: